-We define path features to be features that describe the time-varying path from a device $v$ to a destination device $d$.
-Unlike the other features discussed so far, path features are computed using not just current device information but also historical information.
-Consequently, these features have some associated uncertainty.
-Our DeepRL agent uses the following path features.
+\item{\em Path features, $f_{path}(v, d)$}, describe the time-varying path from a device $v$ to a destination device $d$.
+Unlike the other features discussed so far, path features can use not just current device information but also historical information.
+Consequently, these features may have some associated uncertainty.
+We propose the following path features. \begin{enumerate}[(i)] \item {\em Last inter-meeting time} between device $v$ and destination $d$. \item {\em Last meeting duration} between device $v$ and destination $d$. \item {\em Euclidean distance} from device $v$ to destination $d$.
+Euclidean distance is calculated using $v$'s current $x$ and $y$ location coordinates, and device $v$'s recorded (and possibly out-of-date) location coordinates of destination $d$ (see description of device features).

-\begin{enumerate}[i)] \item {\em One-hop delay} from device $v$ to destination $d$, denoted as $D^{(1)}_{v,d}$.
-This is the expected delay for device $v$ to directly transmit packet $p$ to device $d$, i.e., in one-hop, without using any intermediate device.
-Consider the contact trace between two devices $v$ and $d$ as illustrated in Fig.~\ref{fig-meeting-trace}, where the black bars represent duration of time when the two devices are within transmission range, and the space in between represents the duration of time when the devices are out of transmission range.
-Let ${T}_{v,d}$ and ${M}_{v,d}$ denote the average inter-meeting time and meeting duration between $v$ and $d$, respectively.
-For a packet arriving at device $v$ at time $t$, the expected delay for transmitting the packet directly from $v$ to $d$ is \begin{small}